raivatshah/CS2100/revision.md

 int main(){

     struct Fraction frac1 = { 0 }; // use new data type to declare a Fraction structure.
-    frac1.num = 9// change num to 9
+Num and den both zero. frac1.num = 9// change num to 9
     frac1.den = 10 //change den to 10